Sunday2000/QueryBuilder/Readme.md

 *************************************************************************************************

-NB: You need to construct QueryBuilder Object if you want use fetch(), fetchAll() and setParam() methods
+NB: You need to construct QueryBuilder Object with PDO instance if you want use fetch(), fetchAll() and setParam() methods